jararzaidi/The-Suicide-Crisis-in-Data/README.md

     - Original dataset used from Kaggle.com

 who_suicide_statistics.xlsx
-    -Dataset from Kaggle.com in Excel Format
+    -Dataset from Kaggle.com in Excel Format, must be converted to Excel format inorder to be used for Tableau Public Data Visualization Software